Misakixyz/MisakiApplication/README-back.md

         - use `allowedOriginPatterns`
     - problem : ibtis binding
         - use accuracy MapperScan `@MapperScan("com.misaki.admin.dao")`
+    - encode-password, can not insert record into mysql database, this cause insert-password is not encode compare worrid
 2. miaski-pom
     - pom =>  add `<paking>pom</paking>`